Skip to content

 • Check for any pinching

-• Sitting level on the horse’s back
+• Sitting level on horse’s back

 • Fit the saddle with and without a numnah/saddle cloth